 What sounded at first to be unbridled madness began to ring true.
 It resonated in the core of his spirit.
 His heart began to pound not with fear, but with something he had never thought he would feel again.
 “I understand.”
 He gasped for breath.
 The air no longer tasted like blood.
 It was clean, perfumed by lavender.

 His thoughts now orbited an inescapable conclusion.
 He knew it was wrong.
 He knew it made him a traitor to his own kind and to humanity.
 A monster.
 But for Sara, he knew he would pay any price, become whatever monster was necessary.
 And though the Black Viscountess may have been a devil, that made her no less trustworthy than the Dahlia snakes whose ransom he may never be able to pay.
 “You can truly protect her?” he asked, steeling himself for his damnation.
 “Promise me.
 Promise me only that, and I will serve you to my dying breath.”

 She raised one hand, manicured nails curled daintily over her palm.
 “On the honor of the Hyacinth bloodline, I swear to you that no harm shall come to your beloved.”

 The desperate hope welling in his heart bloomed brighter and hotter.
-It was mad, but madness had painted his steps for too long.
 His legs weakened, and he did not fight gravity’s lure.
 He sank to his knees and fell into a deep bow before the Black Viscountess.
 “Then I swear to serve you,” he said.
 “Until death, I shall be yours.”

 As the words left his mouth, he felt a great weight evaporate from him.
 Tears swam in his eyes.
 For a shining moment, his entire being was one with the hope and the promise.
 He hadn’t felt anything like it in years.